yangliuxin-nn/yangliuxin-nn/README.md

 - 👋 Hi, I’m @yangliuxin
 - 👀 I’m interested in Machine Learning
+- I work as an intern in BJUT, PKU and UWO.
 - 🌱 I’m currently learning Software Engineering during my undergraduate education
 - 💞️ I’m looking to collaborate on ...
 - 📫 Please use liuxin.yang@ucdconnect.ie to contact me